davidgiven/fluxengine/doc/disk-mx.md

 -------------

 ```
-fluxengine read mx440
+fluxengine read mx
 ```

 You should end up with an `mx.img` which will vary in length depending on the format.
 The default is double-sided 80-track.
-For the other formats, use:
+For the other formats, add one of the following options:

-  * single-sided 40-track: `mx110`
+  * single-sided 40-track: `--110`
-  * double-sided 40-track: `mx220_ds`
+  * double-sided 40-track: `--220ds`
-  * single-sided 80-track: `mx220_ss`
+  * single-sided 80-track: `--220ss`
-  * double-sided 80-track: `mx440`
+  * double-sided 80-track: `--440`

 Useful references